-- -wp-proof <dp,...> deprecated alias for -wp-prover for backward compatibility with WP version 0.6. - -wp-gen only generates proof obligations, does not run provers.
-See option -wp-out to obtain the generated proof obligations. - -wp-par <n> limits the number of parallel process runs for decision procedures.
+- -wp-par <n> limits the number of parallel process runs for decision procedures.
 Default is 4 processes.
 With -wp-par 1, the order of logged results is fixed.
 With more processes, the order is runtime dependent. - -wp-filename-truncation <n> truncates the basename of proof obligation files to the first n characters.
 Since numbers can be added as suffixes to ensure unique filenames, their length can be longer than n.
 No truncation is performed when the value equals zero. - -wp-(no)-proof-trace asks for provers to output extra information on proved goals when available (default is: no). - -wp-(no)-unsat-model asks for provers to output extra information when goals are not proved (default is: no). - -wp-timeout <n> sets the timeout (in seconds) for the calls to the decision prover (defaults to 10 seconds). - Alt-Ergo.
 Direct support for the Alt-Ergo prover is provided.
-You need at least version 0.99 of the prover.
-It is also the default selected prover. - -wp-prover alt-ergo selects Alt-Ergo. - -wp-prover altgr-ergo opens the graphical interface of Alt-Ergo when the goal is not proved. - -wp-steps $\langle n \rangle$ sets the maximal number of Alt-Ergo steps.
+You need at least version 0.99 of the prover, but more recent versions 1.01 or 1.30 are preferrable.
+It is also the default selected prover. - -wp-prover alt-ergo selects Alt-Ergo. - -wp-prover altgr-ergo opens the graphical interface of Alt-Ergo when the goal is not proved. - -wp-steps <n> sets the maximal number of Alt-Ergo steps.
 This can be used as a machine-independent alternative to timeout. - -wp-depth $\langle n \rangle$ sets 'stop' and 'age-limit' parameters of Alt-Ergo such that n cycles of quantifier instantiations are enabled. - -wp-alt-ergo-opt <opt,...> passes additional options to Alt-Ergo (default: none). - -wp-alt-ergo='<cmd>' override the alt-ergo command. - -wp-altgr-ergo='<cmd>' override the altgr-ergo command. - Coq.
 Direct support for the Coq proof assistant is provided.
 The generated proof obligations are accepted by Coq version 8.4.
-When working with Coq, you will enter an interactive session, then save the proof scripts in order to replay them in batch mode. - -wp-prover coq runs coqc with the default tactic or with the available proof script (see below).
+When working with Coq, you will enter an interactive session, then save the proof scripts in order to replay them in batch mode. - -wp-prover coq runs coqc with the default tactic or with the available proof script (see below). - -wp-prover coqide first tries to replay some known proof script (if any).
+If it does not succeed, then a new interactive session for coqide is opened.
+As soon as coqide exits, the edited proof script is saved back (see below) and finally checked by coqc. - The only part of the edited file retained by WP is the proof script between "Proof...Qed.".